Hilda Solis: U.S. House of Representatives

 Term limits would have prevented Solis from seeking reelection to the State Senate.
 After months of deliberation, she decided to run for the U.S. House of Representatives in 2000 against 18-year incumbent Matthew G. Martínez in the 31st congressional district, which consisted largely of working class Hispanics and Asians.
 This action was criticized by Hispanics and others, and only two members of Congress, Barbara Boxer and Loretta Sanchez, supported her.
-Martínez was more conservative than many of his constituents, as he had supported the North American Free Trade Agreement (NAFTA), opposed gun control, and supported bans on specific abortion procedures.
+Martínez was more moderate than many of his constituents, as he had supported the North American Free Trade Agreement (NAFTA), opposed gun control, and supported bans on specific abortion procedures.
 He was also criticized for lacking effort and neglecting his district.
 Solis was able to obtain the support of the Los Angeles County Federation of Labor (which called her a "warrior for working families"), Emily's List, Handgun Control Incorporation, the Sierra Club and the California League of Conservation Voters.
 With their help, Solis outspent Martínez by a 4-to-1 margin and had hundreds of volunteers working for her.

 Solis defeated Martínez in the March 2000 Democratic primary by a 69 percent to 31 percent margin.
 On primary night, Martínez called Solis "obnoxious" and accused her of untruthful advertising.
 He subsequently switched to the Republican Party, and urged Latinos to vote against her, to no great effect.
 Without a Republican opponent in the general election, Solis beat three little-known challengers from minor parties and won 79 percent of the vote.